electricbookworks/electric-book/_docs/setup/quick-start.md

 The splitting process will add top-of-page YAML to each file it creates.
 If you've used `#`s as your marker, it will also add the `title:` to the top-of-page-YAML, using that heading's text.

 You can use a different split marker.
-The marker can be any character or string of characters, as long as it is the first thing on the line.
+The marker can be any character or string of characters, as long as it is the first thing on its line.
 E.g. `--split '--split--'`.
 The remaining characters on the line will be used for the filename.

 ## Edit and design the book